Freddy Maertens

 Freddy Maertens (born 13 February 1952) is a Belgian former professional racing cyclist who was twice world road race champion.
-His career coincided with the best years of another Belgian rider, Eddy Merckx, and supporters and reporters were split over who was better.
 Maertens' career swung between winning more than 50 races in a season to winning almost none and then back again.
 His life has been marked by debt and alcoholism.
 It took him more than two decades to pay a tax debt.
 At one point early in his career, between the 1976 Tour and 1977 Giro, Maertens won 28 out of 60 Grand Tour stages that he entered before abandoning the Giro due to injury on stage 8b.
-Eight Tour stage wins, thirteen Vuelta stage wins and seven Giro stage wins in less than one calendar year.
+He achieved eight Tour stage wins, thirteen Vuelta stage wins and seven Giro stage wins in less than one calendar year.